Jeff Buckley’s 1976 Gibson Les Paul Custom

 Chronologically looking, this was the second Les Paul that Jeff owned and played.
-However, it was the first legitimate Gibson model, since the first guitar wasm according to the most sources, a knockoff.
+However, it was the first legitimate Gibson model, since the first guitar was according to most sources, a knockoff.

 Jeff’s First Les Paul

 At this point, it is important to establish histories behind the two Les Pauls.
-For the longest time, people (including us) thought that that the Les Paul that Jeff received for his 14th birthday was the same one that he used later on in the 90s.
+For the longest time, people (including us) thought that the Les Paul that Jeff received for his 14th birthday was the same one that he used later on in the 90s.

 However, there were some inconsistencies in that version of the story.
 Most importantly, it didn’t make sense that Jeff would leave a perfect Gibson Les Paul guitar at home and then buy an Ovation Viper (his second electric guitar), and then go on to borrow a Fender Telecaster (the one that he used for the most part of his career).
 If he had a Gibson, he would certainly use it.

 As it turns out, according to Jeff’s friend, Jason Hamel, who was kind enough to provide some details about the guitar, the first guitar was actually a copy/knockoff.
 This is also confirmed by Jeff himself, in a recently discovered interview with Gitarre & Bass, from October 1995 (thanks Mica).

 Jeff’s Second Les Paul

 In 1995 Jeff started using a black Gibson Les Paul Custom.
-According to the info provided by The Rock & Roll Hall of Fame Museum, who now own the guitar, it was purchased that same year by Jeff in a Wisconsin state guitar shop [Intimate Audio – Jeff Buckley Tribute].Embed from Getty Images
+According to the info provided by The Rock & Roll Hall of Fame Museum, which now owns the guitar, it was purchased that same year by Jeff in a Wisconsin state guitar shop [Intimate Audio – Jeff Buckley Tribute].Embed from Getty Images

 Jeff used this Les Paul a couple of times live, mostly in 1995.
-It was seen during a concert played at the Asbury Park, New Jersey, and during the Glastonbury Festival in Britain.
+It was seen during a concert played at Asbury Park, New Jersey, and during the Glastonbury Festival in Britain.